talon-one/talon_go/docs/StrikethroughLabelingNotification.md

 `func (o *StrikethroughLabelingNotification) SetTrigger(v StrikethroughTrigger)`

 SetTrigger gets a reference to the given StrikethroughTrigger and assigns it to the Trigger field.

-### GetChangedItems

-`func (o *StrikethroughLabelingNotification) GetChangedItems() []StrikethroughChangedItem`

-GetChangedItems returns the ChangedItems field if non-nil, zero value otherwise.

-### GetChangedItemsOk

-`func (o *StrikethroughLabelingNotification) GetChangedItemsOk() ([]StrikethroughChangedItem, bool)`

-GetChangedItemsOk returns a tuple with the ChangedItems field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasChangedItems

-`func (o *StrikethroughLabelingNotification) HasChangedItems() bool`

-HasChangedItems returns a boolean if a field has been set.

-### SetChangedItems

-`func (o *StrikethroughLabelingNotification) SetChangedItems(v []StrikethroughChangedItem)`

-SetChangedItems gets a reference to the given []StrikethroughChangedItem and assigns it to the ChangedItems field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)